Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials

 \citet{li_lewis-base_2022} designed redox-tunable Lewis bases for reversible \ce{CO2} capture in organic solvent systems by reducing or oxidizing these \ce{sp^2}-nitrogen-centered Lewis bases.
 As the redox potential is critical to this tunability, we used the reported experimental results in Ref.~\cite{li_lewis-base_2022} for the benchmark test.
 Specifically, the solvent employed in this study is dimethyl sulfoxide (DMSO).
 The reference electrode is the ferrocenium/ferrocene (\ce{Fc^+/Fc}) couple, which has a reference potential of 4.84 V, resulting from \ce{Fc^+/Fc} relative to standard hydrogen electrode (SHE) at 0.40 V \cite{gagne_ferrocene_1980}, and SHE relative to vacuum level at 4.44 V \cite{trasatti_she_1986}.

 Table~\ref{tab:lewis} displays the absolute errors associated with the redox potential of a series of DFT functionals and MACE-OMol for the Lewis bases.
-The B3LYP-D3(BJ) exhibits the highest mean absolute error (MAE) of 0.173 V, while the M06-2X-D3 method exhibits the second-highest MAE of 0.130 V. In contrast, range-separated functionals ($\omega$B97X/$\omega$B97M) demonstrate better overall performance.
-The best results are achieved by applying the VV10 nonlocal correction to single-point energy (MAE of 0.063 V for $\omega$B97X-V and 0.073 V for $\omega$B97M-V).
+The B3LYP-D3(BJ) exhibits the highest mean absolute error (MAE) of 0.173 V, while the M06-2X-D3 method exhibits the second-highest MAE of 0.130 V. In contrast, range-separated functionals $\omega$B97X-D3BJ and $\omega$B97M-D3BJ demonstrate better overall performance (MAE of 0.093 V and 0.096 V, respectively).
 Range-separated functionals satisfy the correct asymptotic behavior of the exchange potential and significantly reduce self-interaction error, collectively leading to their enhanced accuracy across various computed properties \cite{bremond_rangeseparated_2018}.

-MACE-OMol performs reasonably well in predicting the redox potential of the first \ce{1e-} ET (MAE: 0.146 V).
-However, it shows significant errors when predicting that of the \ce{2e-} ET (MAE: 1.735 V).
-Although MACE-OMol was designed to accommodate various charges and multiple spins, the unsatisfactory results for ET redox potentials suggest its limited chemical transferability when modeling the addition of electrons to the neutral parent molecule.
+FPs perform differently for the \ce{1e-} ET redox reactions.
+UMA-s gives a low MAE of 0.050 V for the \ce{1e-} ET redox potential, achieving accuracy comparable to the best DFT methods as tested.
+Yet the MACE-OMol performs reasonably well (MAE: 0.162 V).
+Both FPs show significant errors when predicting the \ce{2e-} ET (MAE: 1.925 V for MACE-OMol and MAE: 1.449 V for UMA-s).